-20 Segment Information
+19. Segment Information

-Based on the assessment of IFRS 8, management has concluded that the group operates in a single segment, being real estate and investment properties disclosing geographical data only as below.
+Based on the assessment of IFRS 8, the Board of Directors has concluded that the Group operates in a single segment, being real estate and investment properties disclosing geographical data only as below.

 Geographical breakdown of revenues: